jross765/JGnuCashLibNTools/gnucash-base/README.md

 * Better test coverage: Now, I feel much better about it.

+* Finally: Moved package `numbers` to `SchnorxoLib` (and thus merged it with the almost 100%-redundant code in the sister project's according package).

 ### V. 1.3 &rarr; 1.4
 * Created, spun off from the API module.